opentron/opentron/docs/tvm.md

   - bn128add: energy change from 500 to 150
   - bn128mul: energy change from 40000 to 6000
   - bn128pairing: energy change

-NOTE: This is the first release with multiple TVM upgrade proposals, which is inconsistent.